 While the NIST’s proposed framework is directed to ensure the national and economic security of the United States, the need for cybersecurity creates business risks that must be addressed by any prudent company.
 To be sure, it is not a question of whether a company will have its systems compromised by hackers; rather, it is merely a question of when this will occur and, importantly, how much damage will be wrought after the infiltration.
 For that reason, organizations—whether considered as part of nation’s critical infrastructure or not—are encouraged to adopt the Framework when finalized because it provides an opportunity to protect against potentially catastrophic consequences, resulting from a cyber attack.
 Among other things, the failure to adopt the Framework may expose an organization to costly litigation.

-Should you have any questions concerning how the Cybersecurity Framework may impact your organization, please contact Luis J. Diaz, Christian A. Stueben, or Justin T. Quinn at Gibbons P.C.
+Should you have any questions concerning how the Cybersecurity Framework may impact your organization, please contact Luis J. Diaz or Christian A. Stueben at Gibbons P.C.
 This blog will cover the Final Framework when it is released in February 2014.